7L7K/Gesahni/README.md

 While recording, the application now uploads short WebM chunks to `/upload`.
 Each chunk is transcribed on the server and the text is shown live beneath the video element.

+### Session Status

+When `/transcribe` finishes processing the uploaded recording it writes a `status.json` file to the session directory with `{whisper_done: true,
+gpt_done: false}`.
+A background GPT worker later writes `summary.json` and updates the status file to `{whisper_done: true, gpt_done: true}`.
+You can query `/status/latest` to retrieve this status along with the summary and next question if they are available.

 ## Contribution Guidelines

 Contributions are welcome!
 To contribute: